 This post contains Amazon Affiliate links.
 Please see my disclosure for more details.

 After reading the book, The Carrot Seed by Ruth Krauss, my youngest and I were inspired to create out own carrot artwork.

-I worked right along beside her and we drew a line across the middle of our paper for the ground.
+I worked right along beside my daughter and we drew a line across the middle of our paper for the ground.
 There is no need to be straight, after all the ground is never a straight line.

 You can do this step with crayon, but you will want to use a heavy hand while coloring.
 I love the oil pastels because they are so dark and waxy without having to press down too hard.

 Miss Preschool did not want to, so she just painted up to the edge of her carrot.
 I think her painting turned out fabulous!

 We had a lot of fun exploring The Carrot Seed and this was just one of the projects we did.
 Stay tuned tomorrow to find out the rest of our carrot projects!